 Though still gaining momentum, ecotourism has its challenges, principal among which are poaching, mismanagement, abuse and destruction of centers as well as excessive disturbance of animals by tourists.
 In developing countries, especially in Africa, these problems are compounded by lacklustre government policies and poor knowledge of the significance of ecotourism.
 However, some states have taken good initiatives to manage these challenges and maximize the benefits of ecotourism.
 For instance, in Vietnam, owners of Whale Island Resort established a no-fishing reserve to forestall a decline in local fish and coral populations likely caused by overfishing and destructive fishing techniques like blasting and spraying cyanide in the water.
 As a result of this ingenuity, the biodiversity of the area increased.
 More so, following the massive destruction caused by the second world war, Germany cities of Hamburg and Dresden had their urban forests destroyed and their long tradition of keeping public green space was utterly decimated.
 But with serious commitment on reforestation and rebuilding of gardens, parks and recreation centers after the war, there was rapid recovery and improvements of the botanical and ecological aesthetics of the cities which attract tourists.
 However, according to Stilgenbauer and McBride (2010), this recovery and improvements is not solely due to policies and ideology but also due to the people’s unreserved love for their trees.

-Ecotourism and wildlife reserve have huge potentials in global economy, especially in revenue generation and values exchange.
+Ecotourism and wildlife reserves have huge potentials in global economy, especially in revenue generation and values exchange.
 By 2030 when the numbers of international tourist will have reached 1.8 billion as World Tourism Organization had projected, the revenue capacity of tourism industry will have crossed over 2 trillion dollars with ecotourism having a significant share.

 Ervin Blakemore.
 August 13, 2019.
 Regrowing Germany’s Trees After WWII. https://daily.jstor.org/regrowing-germany’s-trees-after-wwii